All content published on Your Mortgage is bound by the following principals:

 Your Mortgage content will always be researched, written, and appropriately approved according to regulatory requirements, journalistic methods and in an objective manner in order to identify the money-saving opportunities and products that it judges are worthy of consideration for its audience, consistent with its purpose of helping people to make more informed financial decisions about property.

 Content is curated on which people in the community are searching for answers.
-If this content generates opportunities for the Your Mortgage team to connect the ensuing audience to products that it believes align with the contextual purpose of the content, then it will publish those products and consider a commercial relationship.
-Importantly, Your Mortgage often publishes products that have no commercial relationship in place with a product provider.
+If this content generates opportunities for the Your Mortgage team to connect the ensuing audience to products that it believes align with the contextual purpose of the content, then it will publish information on those products and consider a commercial relationship.
+Importantly, Your Mortgage often publishes information on products offered by providers that it has no commercial relationship with.

-Additionally, products provided by the Firstmac Group shall be assessed using the same journalistic methods as those of any other product provider and, like any other third party, shall only be included within Your Mortgage editorial content where those products are judged by the non-commercial teams as good savings options for the audience.
+Additionally, products provided by the Firstmac Group - an associate of Your Mortgage - shall be assessed using the same journalistic methods as those of any other product provider and, like any other third party, shall only be included within Your Mortgage editorial content where those products are judged by the non-commercial teams as good savings options for the audience.

 Your Mortgage operates as an Australian Financial Services Licensee and an Australian Credit Licensee, Number 515843, of Level 40, 123 Eagle Street, Brisbane Qld 4000.
 These licensing regimes require material effort to ensure that Your Mortgage remains within their strict compliance frameworks – a responsibility that Your Mortgage takes very seriously.